 Here are some of the organizations that we support and how we work with them.

 Bright Futures is a non-profit organization that helps schools connect student needs with resources that already exist in the community.
 Our church provides mentoring to two schools during the school day through Bright Futures.
 Our Backpack Feeding Program is also under the initiative of Bright Futures.
-We look forward to partnering with Winchester City Bright Futures as they begin in 2017.
+Please take food items directly to Bright Futures.